Sparse Network Estimation for Dynamical Spatio-temporal Array Models: Abstract

 \section{Abstract}

 Neural field models represent neuronal communication on a population level via synaptic weight functions.
 Using voltage sensitive dye (VSD) imaging it is possible to obtain measurements of neural fields with a relatively high spatial and temporal resolution.
 The synaptic weight functions represent functional connectivity in the brain and give rise to a spatio-temporal dependence structure.
 We present a stochastic functional differential equation for modeling neural fields, which leads to a vector autoregressive model of the data via basis expansions of the synaptic weight functions and time and space discretization.
 Fitting the model to data is a pratical challenge as this represents a large scale regression problem.
 By using a 1-norm penalty in combination with localized basis functions it is possible to learn a sparse network representation of the functional connectivity of the brain, but still, the explicit construction of a design matrix can be computationally prohibitive.
 We demonstrate that by using tensor product basis expansions, the computation of the penalized estimator via a proximal gradient algorithm becomes feasible.
 It is crucial for the computations that the data is organized in an array as is the case for the three dimensional VSD imaging data.
-This allows for the use of array arithmetic that is both memory and time efficient.The proposed method is implemented and showcased in the R package \verb+dynamo+ available from CRAN.
+This allows for the use of array arithmetic that is both memory and time efficient.The proposed method is implemented and showcased in the \textsf{R} package \verb+dynamo+ available from CRAN.